breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 # Graphs, inductively

 One thing has always fascinated me is the idea of inductively defined languages.
 Consider a very simple language with the following grammar.
-We read the `|` character as "or":
+The `|`, which we read as "or", is just a shorthand for defining multiple productions on a single line:

 ```
 <true> → 1